Mark D. Troutman, PhD, CFP®

 On a personal level, ensure that you have updated your virus protection and backed up key files.
 Kirk Capital Advisors, along with the support of our custodians, has sought the best in cyber security protection for your accounts.
 You should be vigilant, yet calm.
 We certainly are.

-While deeply unsettled by the assault on eighty years of relative peace in Europe, I remain optimistic in the resilience of the United States and its community of free nations.
+While deeply unsettled by the assault on eighty years of relative peace in Europe, I remain optimistic about the resilience of the United States and its community of free nations.
 Likewise, the unique resilience of the US economy has weathered wars, political and financial crises, and pandemics.
 Mr. Putin, I firmly believe, will learn the lesson that other autocrats have learned throughout history: that the sons and daughters of liberty are fearsome adversaries once aroused.